 Break the Assignment Into Smaller Pieces and Keep Practicing

-I think this suggestion may be harder to follow through for us homeschooling moms than our children.
+I think this suggestion may be harder to follow for us homeschooling moms than for our children.
 If the one-year handwriting curriculum takes two years, let it.
 If the handwriting curriculum needs to be repeated, repeat it.
 If the writing assignment needs to be broken into three lessons, do it.
 Pace with your child’s emerging ability.
 Don’t take summers off.
 Do a little each day, just a little.
 If your child required physical therapy to learn how to walk, you wouldn’t take the summer off.

 Engage in the Writing Process

 Please, let them engage in the writing process!
 Just because a student has a disability in the area of handwriting does not mean you should hold off teaching them to use the written word to communicate.
 Use adaptive devices such as a handheld recorder or word processor.
 Allow a student to dictate their story while you, the parent, transcribe their words into written form.
 Just like any other writing student, we home educators need to respect the normal growth and development of young writers.
 Let your student with dysgraphia taste the joy of writing.
-Here to Help Learning’s Writing Program teaches children with varying skill levels effectively and has been found an excellent fit for intelligent, creative students with dysgraphia.
+Here to Help Learning’s Writing Program effectively teaches children with varying skill levels and has been found an excellent fit for intelligent, creative students with dysgraphia.

 Don’t Give Up!

 Although we live in the technology age where handwriting is less frequently used, it is still an important skill.
 My background as a rehabilitation nurse working with spinal cord injury and brain trauma patients gave me a unique perspective on all types of disabilities.
-Regardless of the disability, the rehab team which included the patient, the nurses, the occupational therapist, the physical therapist, and the doctor, worked together until maximum functionality was achieved.
+Regardless of the disability, the rehab team, including the patient, the nurses, the occupational therapist, the physical therapist, and the doctor, worked together until maximum functionality was achieved.
 One of the doctors I worked with is a paraplegic in a wheelchair.
 He would remind the team over and over, “Never give up.”

-From his wheelchair he would push discouragement away with his catch phrase, “It may take years before we see the permanence of a disability.”
+From his wheelchair he would push discouragement away with his catchphrase, “It may take years before we see the permanence of a disability.”
 I think his reminder is a good one.
 Our permanent job as home educators is to offer patience, encouragement, and search for keys that will unlock learning for our students with dysgraphia.

 From Our Home to Yours,